Supporting the arts is what we do.

 Treat your apartment to a new piece of furniture, home decor or art.
 Need a shareable paperback for the trip home?
 We are also known for our book collection from beautiful coffee table books to paperbacks.

 Clothing.
+Ties.
 Hats.
 Bags.
 Belts.
-Ties.
 Shoes.

-During the week, we're always putting out something new for men, but for those with a discerning eye, check out our curated fashion events featuring vintage to high end designer pieces.
+We're always putting out something new for men, but for those with a discerning eye, check out our curated fashion events featuring vintage to high end designer pieces.

 We are known best for our carefully curated events designed around an array of design interests from fashion to home.